 At National Business Furniture, we have some exciting news to share.
 Recently, NBF was certified as a sustainable service provider by NSF International under NSF: P391: General Sustainability Assessment Criteria for Services and Service Providers.

 The protocol applies to more than just the service provider’s environmental standards.
-To achieve certification, NBF had to meet all prerequisite credits in environmental criteria, labor criteria, and social responsibility criteria, which were divided and evaluated in the following manner:
+To achieve certification, NBF had to meet all prerequisite credits in environmental criteria, labor criteria, and social responsibility criteria.
+The certification process also included comprehensive documentation and an on-site audit.

 Meaning of Certification

-- Environment impact – energy use
+Environment impact: energy use

-- Labor impact – health, safety and employment practices
+Labor impact: health, safety, and employment practices

-- Social responsibility impact – community assessment
+Social responsibility impact: community assessment